AliceWektron/bip39/README.md

 - **Automatically compute** the final (24th) word based on the remaining entropy and checksum.
 - **Recover** a lost seed by combining SSKR shares.
 - **Derive wallet addresses** from a provided BIP-32 Extended Private Key (xprv) for Bitcoin (Native SegWit P2WPKH) and Ethereum.
-- **Encrypt and backup** sensitive seed data into a JSON file using AES-256 GCM.
+- **Encrypt and backup** sensitive seed data into a JSON file using AES-256 GCM with robust key derivation via Argon2.

 ---